What is Thesis Bootcamp?

 I came looking for writing tips and motivation to get through the final push to finish my thesis.
 Having dedicated writing buddies was a great idea, we supported each other and offered advice and it was a fantastic way to feel connected

 Thesis Bootcamp is NOT for research or editing – it’s for generative writing.
 So it’s best suited to later-stage candidates who are in the write-up phase of their thesis.

 The camp is specifically for large amounts of writing.
 If you are not at the stage to sit down and write up to 10,000 words, please reconsider if this opportunity is right for you.

-GSA has committed to running this semester’s bootcamp in-person.
+GSA has committed to running our bootcamp in-person.
 Please make sure you’re able to attend campus for the full three days that the program is running.

 We accept applications from PhD and Masters research students at the University of Melbourne.
 We can only consider applications from other universities if there is space.

 Please note that we prioritise applications from first-time/late-stage attendees.
 If there is space, other applicants will be considered.